 Rollup

-.rollup() The .rollup() function is used to aggregate your metrics data inherently in every metrics query.
+Every metric query is inherently aggregated.
 However, appending the .rollup() function at the end of a query allows you to perform custom time aggregation that overrides the defaults.
 This function enables you to define:

 Note: The Distribution Metric type does not have a rollup aggregator parameter.
 This metric type is aggregated both in time and space.
 See the documentation on rollup for distributions with percentiles to learn more.